 By Alex Ross (New Yorker Magazine) In September, 1974, Bob Dylan spent four days in the old Studio A, his favorite recording haunt in Manhattan, and emerged with the greatest, darkest … Continue reading Bob Dylan’s Masterpiece, “Blood on the Tracks,” Is Still Hard to Find | The New Yorker

 Good interview and article about A.J.
 Weberman by David Samuels of the Tablet.
 Source: Q&A: A.J.
-Weberman on Dylan, Lennon, Garbage, New York, and the JDL – Tablet Magazine Alan Weberman is a stone cold meshugganeh.
-He is by no means a reliable news source.
-Yet, by the […]
+Weberman on Dylan, Lennon, Garbage, New York, and the JDL – Tablet Magazine Alan … Continue reading Q&A: A.J.
+Weberman on Dylan, Lennon, Garbage, New York, and the JDL – Tablet Magazine

 Second part of Kenny Wilson’s gig at the Criterion cut short by the camera battery dying.
 The first part can be found here Kenny Wilson Live at the Criterion Part One

 Gigs I’m doing in Florence, Italy at the end of May.

 This is a poem/song I wrote in 2005.
 It was inspired by the name and the view of a restaurant on the island of Skiathos in Greece.
 I was trying … Continue reading Infinity Blue a poem/song by Kenny Wilson!

 The other day I came across a review of this album on the Guardian web site.
 Written by Alex Macpherson it is almost totally negative.
 There is a link to … Continue reading Music Review: Bob Dylan’s “Tempest”